simonrenauld/14-Finance-Programming/README.md

-A Four-Languages World
-Against this background, finance has become a world of four languages:
-Natural language
+- 1. **Natural language**:
    Today, the English language is the only relevant language in the field when it comes to published research, books, articles, or news.

-Financial language
+ **Financial language**:
    Like every other field, finance has technical terms, notions, and expressions that describe certain phenomena or ideas that are usually not relevant in other domains.

-4 | Chapter 1: Finance and Python
-Mathematical language
+   **Mathematical language**:
    Mathematics is the tool and language of choice when it comes to formalizing the notions and concepts of finance.

-Programming language
+   **Programming language**:
-As the quote at the beginning of the preface points out, Python as a programming language has become the language of choice in many corners of the financial industry.
+   As the quote at the beginning of the preface points out, Python as a programming language h...